 Illinois governor plans to sign recreational marijuana bill

+The governor of Illinois plans to make the state the 11th in the nation to legalize recreational marijuana use.

 Gov. J.B.
-Pritzker plans to make Illinois the nation's 11th state to legalize recreational marijuana use.

-The Democrat has scheduled a bill-signing ceremony Tuesday morning in Chicago.
+Pritzker has scheduled a legislation-signing ceremony Tuesday morning in Chicago.
 His staff listed the event on his schedule released late Monday night.

 The law would allow residents to purchase and possess up to 1 ounce (30 grams) of usable marijuana at a time.
 Nonresidents could have 15 grams.
 Up to five privately home-grown plants would be allowed for personal use, but only for patients approved for the existing medical marijuana program.